threefoldfoundation/info_sdk/src/2_gettingstarted/3botconnect/3botconnect_overview.md

 You can find available circles by pressing `My Spaces`, and start typing a name or select from the proposed list.

 ## Support
-Here you can receive online support on any questions related to the ThreeFold Network.
+Here you can receive online support on any questions related to ThreeFold.

 ## Settings
 You can check your Secret Phrase here, change your pin code, activate access through biometric (fingerprint) or remove your account in `Advanced Settings` tab.